Elouera, New South Wales: Mine expansion and heyday (1910-1919)

 In 1909, the CSA Mine closed, when the original lead-silver deposit was exhausted.
 It reopened, in 1910, after a copper deposit was found.
 By then, with no returns to shareholders, £100,000 had been spent on exploration and development.
 Around 1912, the adjacent Tinto Mine was amalgamated with the C.S.A mine, and the two were thereafter worked as one operation.
 The C.S.A. was becoming one of the larger mines in the Cobar region.

 In mid 1916, there were at least five of the village's men away at the First World War.
 The school closed for short periods during 1915 and 1916–17.
 It was a half time school, sharing its teacher with Meryula Siding (just to the east of Cobar), from October 1915 to March 1916.

 In 1917, the company started production using the first of its water-jacket furnaces at its mine site.
 In the same year, the C.S.A. company erected another eleven houses for its workers in Elouera.
-New blocks of land were being sold in the town in 1917 and in 1920.
+New blocks of land were being put up for sale, in 1917 and in 1920.

 Before the holidays began at the end of 1918, the school had 35 pupils using the 16 by 14 foot schoolhouse.
 In 1919–1920, an existing school building was relocated to Elouera from Mount Drysdale.
 Another hotel opened around August 1919; Elouera then had two hotels, the new Royal Hotel—its licence transferred from Mt Drysdale—and the Elouera Hotel.